migupl/vanilla-js-web-component-leaflet-geojson/README.md

 }
 ```

-The special attributes fit, without or with animation, the map view to contain all added GeoJSON objects at the hightst possible zoom level.
+The special attributes *fitToBounds* or *flyToBounds*, without or with animation, the map view to contain all added GeoJSON objects at the hightst possible zoom level.

 ## Events